dansmyers/Algorithms/README.md

 ### Specs Grading
 Grading for this course will also be different from your previous classes.

-Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on each of these assignments.
-This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system:
+Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on a bundle of assignments.
+This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system.

-I will grade most of the items you turn in on a two-level scale: your work will be either **satisfactory** or receive **no credit**.

 If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B-** for the course.
 This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
 To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

 ### Assignments and Scoring
 We'll have five kinds of assignments in the class:

-1. The short reflective pieces completed at the end of each sprint.
+1. Short reflective pieces completed at the end of each sprint.
-2. The team deliverables due at the end of each sprint.
+2. Team deliverables due at the end of each sprint.
-3. The indvidual quizzes
+3. Indvidual quizzes
 4. Two major projects, due at the ends of sprints 5 and 7.
 5. A take-home final exam.

+I will grade most of the items you turn in on a two-level scale: your work will be either **satisfactory** or receive **no credit**.
-A "Satisfactory" assignment corresponds to a B-level performance.
+A "satisfactory" assignment corresponds to a B-level performance, which is **a higher standard** than we often associate with that term.
 It means that the work is:

 1. Substantially complete and correct (there may be a few issues, but only minor ones).
-2. Shows real understanding and application of the course material
+2. Shows real understanding and application of the course material.
 3. Completed on time in the required format.

 I'll grade the quizzes on a scale from 0 to 3: